Knowing the source of cooking fats and oils is as important as knowing how they are made.

-While some fats are healthier than others, limit added fats and oils to three to six teaspoons per day.
+While some fats are healthier than others, limit added fats and oils to three to six teaspoons each day.
 Include fats used in cooking, baking, salads, and spreads on bread.

 The following chart lists the amount of saturated, monounsaturated and polyunsaturated fats in one tablespoon of various fats and oils.
 In general, the lower the saturated fat and the higher the monounsaturated fat content, the more healthful the fat or oil will be.

 Flax Council of Canada.
 Note: Numbers were rounded.

 Allina Health's Patient Education Department, Helping Your Heart, fourth edition, cvs-ahc-90648; Allina Health's Patient Education Department, Understanding cooking fats and oils, nutr-ahc-12725 (9/05); USDA Nutrient Database for Standard Reference (Release 14); National Sunflower Association; Flax Council of Canada

 Allina Health's Patient Education Department